vikask1/Python-Projects/projects/Bank-Management-Project/readme.md

 # Prerequisites

-It requires no prerequisites, you only need to have a basic knowledge of Python and how to run the code in your terminal.
+It requires no prerequisites, you only need to have a little bit more knowledge of Python and how to run the code in your terminal.
 If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python.

 # Library Used